Omar-Ar1/LLava_for_Radiographic_Images/README.md

 ---

 ## Evaluation Results

-The model was evaluated using an automated LLM-based scoring system.
-Below are the comparative results:
+The model was evaluated using an **LLM-as-a-judge** framework, an automated scoring system where a large language model (LLM) assesses the correctness and quality of responses.
+Initially, **DeepSeek R1** was used as the evaluation model, but to align better with the specific domain of the fine-tuned model, **MedAlpaca**, a more clinically relevant LLM, was later adopted for scoring.
+This transition was crucial to ensure that evaluations reflected domain-specific understanding rather than generic LLM biases.

+Below are the comparative results between the **fine-tuned model** and the **pre-trained model**:

 | Metric                  | Pre-Trained Model | Fine-Tuned Model |
 |-------------------------|------------------|------------------|